brunomerod/go_project_euler/README.md

 # project_euler
-Exercises on the project Euler
+Exercises on the project Euler on my way learning Go